ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 - Java (async)

-  To read messages without commit just do not call `commit` method:
+  To read messages without commit just do not call the `commit` method:

   ```java
   private class Handler extends AbstractReadEventHandler {